alee2187/circumbinary-transits/README.md

 ### system.py

-This file houses the code for the System class, which is used to model a circumbinary planet system.
+This file houses the code for the <code>System</code> class, which is used to model a circumbinary planet system.
 It is instantiated by specifying the mass ratio, binary and orbital eccentricity, radii of each body, and the inclination.
 The simulation runs for a default of three periods, and takes 10<sup>5</sup> data points per simulation.
 There is also functionality to plot the orbits of the system in 3D.

 ### test.py